Codecademy/docs/content/dart/concepts/list/list.md

 ## List Methods

-Lists are very versatile sets of data and Dart provides ways to manage the data we hold in the lists called methods.
+Lists are very versatile sets of data and Dart provides ways to manage the data held within the lists called methods.
 These methods include things like adding new data and removing data.

 ### Adding Data